-On December 8, 2017, Adolf Loos Apartment and Gallery in Manes will open the exhibition of great photographer and visual artist Henry Bond: London Eye.
+On March 8, 2018, Adolf Loos Apartment and Gallery in Manes opened the first joint exhibition of Albin and Daniel Brunovsky: The Reality of Dreams.

 110 00 Prague 1